-The Ballard Basin projects combine Green Stormwater Infrastructure (GSI), also known as natural drainage, and future underground storage to control approximately six million gallons of sewage and stormwater.
-Currently overflows into the Ship Canal and Salmon Bay happen after as little as one-tenth of an inch of rain.
-Natural drainage opportunities within Ballard include rain gardens, landscaped areas that allow stormwater to soak into the ground.
+The Ballard Basin projects combine Green Stormwater Infrastructure (GSI), also known as natural drainage systems (NDS), and future underground storage to prevent untreated sewage and stormwater from overflowing into Salmon Bay when it rains.
+Together, GSI and storage must provide approximately six million gallons of storage capacity in the basin to meet the regulatory target of no more than 1 overflow per year.
+Currently, overflows into the Ship Canal and Salmon Bay occur after as little as one-tenth of an inch of rain, and in 2013 Ballard accounted for over one-third of the entire city’s overflows.

 Natural drainage system opportunities within Ballard include rain gardens, which are landscaped areas that allow stormwater to soak into the ground.
 By diverting runoff into the rain gardens and keeping it out of the piped sewer system, there is more capacity in the pipes to carry sewage to the treatment plant.

 - Ballard Natural Drainage Phase 1 – this project constructed rain gardens along several streets to help reduce sewage overflows by keeping stormwater out of the sewer system.
 In 2012, we tested the performance of some of the rain gardens.
 Overall, the natural drainage systems that we tested reduced the amount of overflow into Salmon Bay, and also reduced peak flow rates by over 80%.

 - Ballard Natural Drainage Phase 2 is currently in design on 22 additional blocks in the Loyal Heights Neighborhood.
 The project will prevent an average of 1 million gallons of untreated sewage and stormwater per year from entering the Ship Canal and Salmon Bay.
 Construction is anticipated to begin in mid 2015.